Raianne-Martins/Raianne-Martins/README.md

  ## 🌱 I’m currently learning ...

-- to improving my backend skills with Python and SQLite;
+- to improve my backend skills with Python and SQLite;
 - mobile for my college project.

 ## 📫 You can reach me at: